tahaafzal5/the-rust-programming-language/Notes.md

 * Modules also allow us to control the privacy of items because code within a module is private by default.
   * Private items are internal implementation details not available for outside use.
   * We can make modules and the items in them public using `pub mod`, which exposes them to allow external code to use and depend on them.
-* * In Rust, all items (functions, methods, structs, enums, modules, and constants) are private to parent modules by default.
+* In Rust, all items (functions, methods, structs, enums, modules, and constants) are private to parent modules by default.
 If you want to make an item like a function or struct private, you put it in a module.
 * Items in a parent module can’t use the private items inside child modules, but items in child modules can use the items in their ancestor modules.
-This is because child modules wrap and hide their implementation details, but the child modules can see the context in which they’re defined.
+  * This is because child modules wrap and hide their implementation details, but the child modules can see the context in which they’re defined.
 * Making a module public with `pub` doesn't make its contents public.
-* Since `eat_at_restaurant()` and `front_of_house` are defined in the same module (they're siblings), we don't have to add `pub` to `front_of_house` for `eat_at_restaurant()` to see it.
+* Since `eat_at_restaurant()` and `front_of_house` in `customer.rs` are defined in the same module (they're siblings), we don't have to add `pub` to `front_of_house` for `eat_at_restaurant()` to see it.

 ### Paths for Referring to an item in a Module Tree
 * To show Rust where to find an item in a module tree, we use a path.